Who I help:

 -

 No. You don’t need a formal diagnosis to benefit from ADHD coaching.
 Many of my clients are self-identified or currently waiting for assessment.
-Coaching focuses on your lived experience and the areas of life you’d like to improve right now.
+Coaching focuses on your lived experience and the areas of life you’d like to explore.

 -